 know about our employees.
 For example, age, gender, work location, work patterns, salary, etc.

-A post hoc approach is a bit more difficult to collect as it requires input from your employees on their needs, interests, etc. Decide which will give you the most robust data to analyse to help you determine which segments are required.
+A post hoc approach is a bit more difficult to collect as it requires input from your employees on their needs, interests, etc. Decide which will give you the most robust data to analyze to help you determine which segments are required.

 An example is of a retail company which was launching a new employee discount program with Reward Gateway.
 In reviewing their three employee groups (stores, head office and distribution centers) they found they had very different needs regarding age, income, and preferences.
-By analysing this data they were able to work with us to segment their communications to specifically meet the needs of each of these three diverse audiences.
+By analyzing this data they were able to work with us to segment their communications to specifically meet the needs of each of these three diverse audiences.

 The good news is that thanks to technology products such as Reward Gateway’s SmartHub®, segmentation doesn’t have to be a manual process.
 Once you define your segments the first time, you can easily create targeted segmented messages Gone are the days of cutting and pasting messages, which added unnecessary time and prevented us from segmenting in a robust way.

 One last bit of advice to keep in mind: Although segmentation can be extremely effective, before segmenting it’s important to consider whether it makes sense to do so.
 Question and challenge each segment, ensuring that there truly is a reason for your messaging to be different.
-If you can’t clearly explain the need for separate groups, meaning that they have the same communication needs and actions, then keep to a unified message for your audience
+If you can’t clearly explain the need for separate groups, meaning that they have the same communication needs and actions, then keep to a unified message for your audience.